 Seminars in this competency domain will assist Interns with developing effective relationships with a wide range of individuals, engage in informative, well-integrated oral and written communication, and develop effective interpersonal skills.
 All of the seminars will involve discussions and active learning techniques to help Interns in the communication and interpersonal skills domain.

-Professional development seminars will also touch on this topic, as will opportunities for the Interns to present cases in their Telehealth Webinars.
+Professional development seminars will also touch on this topic.
 Interns will also participate in the Provider Resiliency series with a focus on self-care, wellness, provider resiliency and managing burnout.